 Rewriting is a branch of computer science whose origins go back to the origins of computer science itself (with Thue, Church, Post, and many other prominent researchers).
 It has strong links with mathematics, algebra, logic, and theorem proving, and it is the basis of well-known programming paradigms like functional and equational programming.
 In these programming paradigms and corresponding languages, the notions of reduction, pattern matching, confluence, termination, strategy, etc., are essential.
 Rewriting provides a solid framework for understanding, using, and teaching all these notions.
 Rewriting techniques are also used in many other areas of software engineering (scripting, prototyping, automated transformation of legacy systems, refactoring, web services, etc.) Rewriting techniques play a relevant role in computing research, education, and industry.

-The school ISR 2017 is aimed at master and PhD students, researchers, and practitioners interested in the study of rewriting concepts and their applications.
+The school ISR 2017 is aimed at master students and PhD students, researchers, and practitioners interested in the study of rewriting concepts and their applications.

 Earlier ISRs were organized in Nancy (2006), Nancy (2007), Obergurgl (2008), Brasilia (2009), Utrecht (2010), Valencia (2012), Valparaiso (2014), Leipzig (2015).
 ISR has been initiated and is promoted by the IFIP Working Group 1.6 on Term Rewriting.